Economy of India: Ports

 India has a coastline of 11,098.81 km, with 13 major ports and more than 200 non-major and private ports.
 These handle around 95% of India's external trade by volume and about 70% by value.
 Kandla (Deendayal) Port in Gujarat is the largest public port, while Mundra Port (operated by Adani Ports) is the largest private port in India.
 Under the Sagarmala project, port-led development and modernization of coastal infrastructure are being accelerated.

-Aviation
+Airports

 India currently has around 153 operational airports managed by the Airport Authority of India (AAI), including 29 international airports, 10 customs airports, and 114 domestic airports, along with 23 civil enclaves at defence airfields.
 This number reflects significant growth, as it was 74 in 2014 and has more than doubled, a result of government initiatives UDAN.

-Companies

-India hosts multiple global-scale infrastructure and transport companies such as Afcons Infrastructure, Adani Ports & SEZ, JSW Infrastructure, and Larsen & Toubro, which operate across roads, ports, metro systems, and international projects.

-Construction & Real Estate
+Construction and Real Estate

-The construction sector—including infrastructure and real estate services—now accounts for approximately 18 % of India’s total economic output, reflecting a decade-long compound annual growth rate (CAGR) of about 11 %.
+The construction sector—including infrastructure and real estate services—now accounts for approximately 18% of India's total economic output, reflecting a decade-long compound annual growth rate (CAGR) of about 11%.
 It remains the second-largest employment generator in the economy, currently employing roughly 71 million people and forecasted to exceed 100 million jobs by 2030.

-In Q4 2024–25, real gross value added (GVA) from construction reached ₹4.64 lakh crore, a year-on-year growth of 10.8 %, contributing strongly to GDP growth.
-For the full fiscal year 2024–25, construction GVA at constant (real) prices stood at ₹15.72 lakh crore, showing a 9.4 % increase over the previous year; nominal GVA rose to ₹26.27 lakh crore, also up 9.4 % year-on-year.

-In 2016, the construction industry contributed US$288 billion (13% of GDP) and employed 60.4 million people (14% of the workforce).
-Today, the sector's share has grown significantly, underscoring its expanding economic and employment contributions.

-The real estate segment is set to generate substantial opportunities in business, employment, and the startup ecosystem.
-The 2023 Union budget of India allocated nearly ₹10 trillion toward infrastructure, further bolstering this growth trajectory.

-The MGNREGA scheme continues to play a dual role in rural employment and infrastructure development:
+India is massively privatizing airports, ports, bus stands, railway stations, dams, dam wind park, solar parks, floating solar plants, power transmission, highways, thermal power and other utilizes.